 And finally, after 2 hours, we arrived to the place, it’s called Gandingan Specialties.
 It’s actually the perfect stopover for food for those travelling to and from Cotabato City and places nearby.

 The place was an open area, with cottages as the customers’ dining place.
 It was a quiet place, no background music and all we could hear were people talking and sounds of nature – birds, insects, etc. Speaking of insects, no need to worry especially about mosquitoes because the cottages were covered with a net.
+Just look at the photo below, I think I can rest here before traveling back to the road, possibly using a hammock inside the cottage, if it’s allowed of course.

 Beside the cottages were Lanzones trees which according to my brother, bear seedless lanzones fruits, quite expensive though but definitely worth it if you want to taste the best of lanzones.